Freedom of religion: Catholicism

-Prior to Vatican Council II, the Catholic Church persecuted other religions.
+Prior to the Second Vatican Council, the Catholic Church persecuted other religions.
 European Catholics, especially during the Inquisition and Crusades in the middle ages, killed Jews, Muslims, pagans, and Christians of different denominations and destroyed non-Christian and non-Catholic Christian religious art, books, and places of worship.
 In the colonial era of the United States, American Catholics forced Native Americans to convert to Catholicism and destroyed their religious art and places of worship.
 In 1864, Pope Pius IX had written a document called the Syllabus of Errors, which - made up of phrases and paraphrases from earlier papal documents, along with index references to them, and presented as a list of "condemned propositions" - condemned belief in universal religious freedom, claiming that non-Catholics do not have the right to practice their own religions and types of worship.
 In 1892, the church agreed with Thomas Aquinas on his policy of religious tolerance.
 In 2000, Pope John Paul II apologized on behalf of the church for its past sins, making special mention of religious persecution.

 According to the Vatican II document on religious freedom, Dignitatis Humanae, "the human person has a right to religious freedom", which is described as "immunity from coercion in civil society".
 This principle of religious freedom "leaves untouched traditional Catholic doctrine on the moral duty of men and societies toward the true religion."
 In addition, this right "is to be recognized in the constitutional law whereby society is governed and thus it is to become a civil right."
 According to Dignitatis Humanae and the Catechism of the Catholic Church, every religion has the right to exist and to be publicly and privately practiced (including the right to be spread and to make converts), no religion must be denied the right to worship according to its own beliefs and practices, every person and group has the right to be religious or nonreligious and to change from one to the other, no person or group must be forced to be good but their right to conscience must be respected, every person and group has the right to its own culture and art, no religion must be used for sin nor any sin committed in the name of God or religion, and every religion and adherent must be treated as humanely as every other group and person in the world (especially when one religion is predominate or given special civil recognition).
 The catechism explains that, as the one true religion founded by the one true God, the Catholic Church has the right and duty to protect every individual's individual right to religious liberty.
 While the church believes idolatry is a sin, the church does not believe idolatry should be made illegal, since the criminalization of all or even most sins is the sin of coercion.
 Regarding the church's past sins, the catechism condemns Jewish deicide and makes reference to ecclesiastical torture and capital punishment.